joshuawright11/papyrus/README.md

 If you'd like to contribute please [file an issue](https://github.com/joshuawright11/papyrus/issues), [open a pull request](https://github.com/joshuawright11/papyrus/issues) or [start a discussion](https://github.com/joshuawright11/papyrus/discussions).

-⭐️ If you'd like to help support this library please star it on GitHub!

 ## Acknowledgements

 Papyrus was heavily inspired by [Retrofit](https://github.com/square/retrofit).